djrobstep/sqlakeyset/README.rst

 Paged items/rows are returned in a Page object, which is a vanilla python list, except with an attached ``Paging`` object with the paging information.

-Properties such as `next` and `previous` return a 2-tuple containing the ordering key for the row, and a boolean to specify if the direction is forwards or backwards.
+Properties such as `next` and `previous` return a pair containing the ordering key for the row, and a boolean to specify if the direction is forwards or backwards.
+We refer to these pairs as *markers*.

-In our above example, the 2-tuple specifying the second page might look like:
+In our above example, the marker specifying the second page might look like:

 .. code-block:: python